 “Check in with yourself and your passion.
 Why are you considering naturopathic medicine as a career path?
 How do you feel about your health and how have you addressed your health so far in your life?
 What inspires you?
 How do you want to spend your time in your life?
 Do you love to inspire others and share your knowledge in a way that empowers others?”

-Join Dr. Doni for a free webinar – Naturopathic Approaches to Anxiety and Depression
+Watch Dr. Doni’s free webinar – Naturopathic Approaches to Anxiety and Depression

 “Naturopathic medicine can offer those struggling with anxiety and depression a solution that is not reliant on prescription medication with side effects and dependency.
 By understanding our bodies, our physiology and our stress response system, and then investigating how stress (of various forms) has affected your body, we can then give your body what it needs to improve many symptoms and conditions, including anxiety and depression.”

 - What role does stress play in anxiety and depression

 - What is the gut-brain axis and the relationship of our nervous system to the rest of our body

 - What are neurotransmitters and where do they come from

 - Which tests can help us understand the underlying causes of anxiety and depression